johnspence0212/Anvil/Anvil.md

     - ✔️ Task 2
     - ✔️ Task 3
 ```
+Once you have completed one task I want you to fully stop.
+DO NOT CONTINUE.
+You are to show the original breakdown with any changes made and checked off as shown in the markdown examples.
+To confirm, do not move on to the next task until you have been instructed to do so.

 # Revert Mode
 You need to allow the user to ask to change specific tasks.
 So if the user wants to revert back Task 2 then you can make that change.